isabella232/kendo-react-animation/docs/fade/index.md

 );
 ```

-### Disable Fade In Animation
+### Disable Fade-In Animations

-The Fade component allows to disable the showing animation, which will result in instant element display.
-To disable animation, you will need to define the `animateOnFadeIn` option to `false`.
+The Fade component allows you to disable the showing animation, which will result in an instant element display.
+To disable the fade-in animation, set the `animateOnFadeIn` option to `false`.

 ```html
   <style>